moataz-adel-iosdeveloper/News-Ios-Application/README.md

 # how to generate new key ?
  you need to sign up for an API key at: https://developer.nytimes.com/get-started,
 * choose your simulator and run it
+# how to generated the code coverage reports .
+* from top selected NewsApplicationTests scheme
+* from top selected edit scheme
+* from left navigatite to test section
+* from top screen selecte options
+* select check box Gather coverage for
+* select from drop dwon list (some targets) then select NewsApplication
+* for more details ()